redhat-openstack/openstack-puppet-modules/README.md

 If set to true then a repository will be setup so that packages can be downloaded from the DataStax community edition (default **false**).

-#####`manage_service`
-If set to true then the module will ensure the service is enabled and running.
-It would also reload/restart the service if the Cassandra configuration was changed.
-It is possible that this might not be the desired behaviour and the user would prefer to control the service themselves.
-If so, set this option to false (default **true**).

 #####`native_transport_port`
 Port for the CQL native transport to listen for clients on For security reasons, you should not expose this port to the internet.